Magnetic moments of strange hidden-bottom pentaquarks and the role of spin flavor correlations: Structural models

 leading to decuplet and octet flavor multiplets.
 On the other hand, if the $q_2 q_3$ pair is in the antisymmetric $\bar{3}_f$ representation, the flavor coupling proceeds as

 resulting in octet and singlet flavor states.

-After including the bottom quark $b$ and the bottom antiquark $\bar{b}$ and employing the appropriate Clebsch--Gordan coefficients, the complete flavor wave functions of hidden-bottom pentaquark states can be constructed.
+After including the bottom quark $b$ and the bottom antiquark $\bar{b}$ and employing the appropriate Clebsch-Gordan coefficients, the complete flavor wave functions of hidden-bottom pentaquark states can be constructed.
 In the molecular picture, this procedure yields the flavor wave functions corresponding to the $(\bar{b}q_1)(bq_2q_3)$ configuration.
-The same construction method can be straightforwardly extended to the diquark--diquark--antiquark $(bq_1)(q_2q_3)\bar{b}$ and diquark--triquark $(bq_1)(\bar{b}q_2q_3)$ configurations.
+The same construction method can be straightforwardly extended to the diquark-diquark-antiquark $(bq_1)(q_2q_3)\bar{b}$ and diquark-triquark $(bq_1)(\bar{b}q_2q_3)$ configurations.

-For clarity and completeness, the explicit flavor--spin wave functions of the strange hidden-bottom pentaquark states in all three structural models are summarized in Table \ref{tab:wavefunctions}.
+For clarity and completeness, the explicit flavor-spin wave functions of the strange hidden-bottom pentaquark states in all three structural models are summarized in Table \ref{tab:wavefunctions}.